particle-iot/docs/src/content/guide/how-to-build-a-product/sim-management.md

 - **Reactivation/Unpausing**: Resume cellular data transfer of a deactivated or paused SIM and immediately enable the SIM to be used with a Particle device
-- **Removal from Product**: Deactivate the SIM card and dissasociate it from your product's billing account
+- **Removal from Product**: Deactivate the SIM card and disassociate it from your product's billing account

 ## Billing and invoicing